|1825||Shorthorn cattle originated in England and first to appear in Canada|

 |1998||Lowlines registered as a distinct breed in Canada|

-The purebred industry supplies the commercial cattle sector with selected breeding stock, primarily herd sires.
-Cows are normally bred in the months of April through July, in order to calve in the period between January and April.
-Replacement females (heifers) are serviced at one year of age and thus calve in their second year.
-Calves are weaned at six to eight months of age and placed in feedlots where a combined forage and grain ration is fed to a finished live weight of 544-636 kg (1200-1400 lbs) at 12 to 14 months of age.
-Planned crossbreeding of breeds is widely practiced in Canada in the commercial cattle industry, thereby capitalizing on heterosis or hybrid vigor.
+The seedstock sector of the beef industry supplies the commercial sector with breeding stock, primarily herd sires and replacement females.
+Females are generally bred April through August, in order to calve between January and May.
+In seedstock herds, approximately 80% is through natural service, 18% is through Artificial Insemination and 2% through embryo transfer.
+Commercial herds would utilize a higher percentage of natural service.
+Replacement heifers are first serviced at approximately one year of age and produce their first calf at two years of age.
+Both bull and heifer calves are weaned at six to eight months of age and fed a combined forage and grain ration to the age 12 to 14 months of age.
+Crossbreeding is widely practiced in Canadian commercial herds capitalizing on genetic heterosis by capturing the strengths of both breeds.

-Canada plays host to international guests at its various livestock shows, including the Canadian Western Agribition, Farmfair International, the Royal Agricultural Winter Fair and the Canadian Bull Congress.
+Canada plays host to international buyers at its multiple livestock shows, including the Canadian Western Agribition, Farmfair International, Royal Agricultural Winter Fair and the Canadian Bull Congress.

-Each year Farmfair International sees thousands of guests come together to buy, show and sell top livestock and agriculture related products.
+Each year Farmfair International sees thousands of guests come together to exhibit livestock and agriculture related products.
 With over 15 purebred beef breeds shown, equine competitions and clinics and exciting western entertainment, there is no better place to experience Canadian agriculture and western culture than Farmfair International.

 The Canadian Bull Congress conducts their program to promote top quality bulls and the attributes that the variety of breeds has to offer.
 The two-day event allows purebred breeders, commercial cattlemen and agricultural related product and service exhibitors to exchange resources and information in a unique trade fair setting that features livestock exhibits alternated with other agricultural exhibitors.